2011–12 Dayton Flyers men's basketball team

 The 2011–12 Dayton Flyers men's basketball team represented the University of Dayton during the 2011–12 NCAA Division I men's basketball season.
 The Flyers, led by first year head coach Archie Miller, played their home games at the University of Dayton Arena and are members of the Atlantic 10 Conference.
-They finished the season 20–13 9–7 in A-10 to finish in a four way tie for fifth place.
+They finished the season 20–13 and 9–7 in A-10 to finish in a four way tie for fifth place.
 They were champions of the 2011 Old Spice Classic.
 They lost in the quarterfinals of the A-10 Basketball tournament to Xavier.
 They were invited to the 2012 National Invitation Tournament where they lost in the first round to Iowa.